KungFur1/OmegaPoint-implementation/README.md

 OmegaPoint-implementation is a point of sale system for HoReCa and beauty secotrs.

 ## Description
 This is a group project for university.
 The task is to implement a system based on other group`s specification (the specification can be found in 'SpecificationDocuments' folder).
 However, we made a few changes in the endpoint structure, due to errors in the specification.
-We are planning provide a document on the changes we made to the specifcaition.
+We are planning to provide a document on the changes we made to the specifcaition.

 ## Installing and Executing program